isomerpages/mindef-acice/index.md

 ---
 layout: homepage
-title: ADMM Cybersecurity and Information Centre of Excellence
+title: ACICE
-description: Brief site description here
+description: ADMM Cybersecurity and Information Centre of Excellence
 image: /images/isomer-logo.svg
 permalink: /
 notification: Here's a notification bar you can use!